Self-Funding Case Studies

 From pedometers and educational awareness to Health Risk Assessments (HRAs) and financial incentives for participating in wellness activities, Colony Brands is putting health and wellness at the forefront for their employees.

 QBE Regional Insurance Uses Self-Funding to Control Costs and Create Consistency

-This case study discusses transitioning from an HMO or PPO to a self-funded plan and how it has impacted efficiency in consistency, cost and control.
+Transitioning from an HMO or PPO to a self-funded plan was easy for QBE.
+Learn how it has impacted their efficiency in consistency, cost, and control.

 Health Care Vigilance Pays Off for Rock County

-This case study explains how Rock County saw a reduction in health benefit costs after joining The Alliance.
+Learn how Rock County experienced a major reduction in health care costs ($1.2 million) for its 1,600 employees after just one year of joining The Alliance.